Last Updated: April 2017

 When and how broadcast emails are sent

-Broadcast emails are typically issued Monday to Thursday, before 3pm (allowing time for messages to make their way through the system), with a maximum of one broadcast email permitted each day.
+Broadcast emails are typically issued Monday to Thursday, between 11am and 1pm (allowing time for messages to make their way through the system), with a maximum of one broadcast email permitted each day.

 UBC uses an on-premise email distribution tool for broadcast emails.